dbblumenthal/gedlib/README.md

 ### 5.4 Examples

-For exacmples of how to use GEDLIB, have a look at the `.cpp` files contained in the subdirectories of `tests/`.
+For exacmples of how to use GEDLIB, have a look at `median/src/median_letter.cpp` and at the `.cpp` files contained in the subdirectories of `tests/`.

 ## 6. Reproducability Packages